 Even though there are thousands of different education website themes to choose from, that doesn’t mean they all offer effortless navigation options for visitors.
 It’s crucial to pay attention to how the site is laid out to ensure it has everything you need to see at first glance without becoming overwhelmed.

 Each important webpage can be organized into navigation and sub-navigation links.
 The most critical information, such as news, events, and school lists, can form part of the navigation bar.
 Anything else can be entered into dropdown menus from that bar.
+A UX/UI designer can help you organize your website so that elements come together perfectly.

 To make a school website accessible to all, it’s essential to incorporate ADA compliance into the design.
 This means the site can be easily followed by a screen reader device.
 There is a lot involved in making sure a website is ADA-compliant, including: